David Lagercrantz: Biography

 David Lagercrantz is the youngest of five siblings.
 His father was author and editor-in-chief Olof Lagercrantz (1911–2002), whose parents were banker Carl Lagercrantz and Countess Agnes Hamilton; the latter was the great-granddaughter of poet and historian Erik Gustaf Geijer.
 David Lagercrantz's mother, Finnish-Swedish Martina Ruin (1921–2019), was the daughter of the philosopher and author Hans Ruin.
 The actress Marika Lagercrantz is David Lagercrantz's sister.

 In interviews, David Lagercrantz has spoken of his fear of failure in an intellectually eminent family, of early depression, and of the strained relationship with his father.
-After graduating from high school in Stockholm David Lagercrantz studied philosophy and religious history, and obtained a degree in journalism from Gothenburg University.
+After graduating from Kungsholmens gymnasium in Stockholm, David Lagercrantz studied philosophy and religious history, and obtained a degree in journalism from University of Gothenburg.
 Enticed by a peculiar job advertisement, he took a position as a crime reporter at local newspaper Sundsvalls Tidning, and subsequently worked at evening paper Expressen, where he covered the major criminal cases of the time, one of which he later described in his book Änglarna i Åmsele (The Angels in Åmsele).
 Though his time as a crime reporter was formative in many ways, he eventually had enough and moved into freelance journalism.

 In 1996, Lagercrantz wrote a piece about the adventurer Göran Kropp who, mere days after a disaster on Mount Everest in which eight people died, reached the summit without sherpa or oxygen.
 The piece turned into Lagercrantz's first book, Göran Kropp 8000 Plus (1997).
 In 2000, Lagercrantz published a biography of the inventor Håkan Lans, A Swedish Genius, which was later adapted as a documentary film, Patent 986.
 Lagercrantz's literary breakthrough was the 2009 novel Syndafall i Wilmslow (the Fall of Man in Wilmslow) about the English mathematician and cryptanalyst Alan Turing.
 Lagercrantz's first books had in common the theme of brilliant eccentrics at odds with their contemporaries.

 I Am Zlatan Ibrahimović (2011)

 In November 2011, David Lagercrantz's best-selling sports biography I Am Zlatan Ibrahimović was published.
-The Swedish language edition sold over 500,000 copies in six weeks making it the fastest selling book of all time in Sweden.
+The Swedish-language edition sold over 500,000 copies in six weeks, making it the fastest-selling book of all time in Sweden.
 The biography has today been translated into more than 30 languages.
-I Am Zlatan Ibrahimovic received much attention as it contributed to an increased readership amongst boys and young men.
-It was nominated for The August Prize in 2012 and The William Hill Sports Book of the Year in 2013.
-In Financial Times, Simon Kuper called the biography "The best footballer's autobiography of recent years".
+I Am Zlatan Ibrahimovic received much attention, as it contributed to an increased readership amongst boys and young men.
+It was nominated for the August Prize in 2012 and the William Hill Sports Book of the Year in 2013.
+In the Financial Times, Simon Kuper called the biography "the best footballer's autobiography of recent years".

 A film adaptation of the book premiered in Sweden in March 2022 and became the No. 1 Swedish movie in Swedish cinemas that year.
 David Lagercrantz wrote the screenplay along with Jakob Beckman.
-The film I am Zlatan was nominated for the audience award at the 2023 Swedish Film Awards.
+The film I Am Zlatan was nominated for the audience award at the 2023 Swedish Film Awards.
 It was also nominated in the best film, best director, best screenplay, best actor and best supporting actor categories at the 2023 Swedish Film Awards.